-It’s 2020 already and getting secured credit cards in Canada is getting harder, because fewer and fewer financial institutions here offer them.
-The financial products offered to Canadians with bad credit are far and few between, and this is a sad state of affairs.
+2020 has been a tough year for many and getting secured credit card in Canada is getting harder, because fewer and fewer financial institutions offer them.
+The financial products offered to Canadians with bad credit are far and few between, and this segment of the market is badly under-served.
 I get daily emails asking how to get a secured card, which one to get, which cards are easy to get, what credit score do you need to qualify for one, etc. My advice to you is to read the article below, read the many user comments talking about their experience in applying for a credit card secured by deposit, and make a decision based on your research.

-Many years ago I got my first credit card from CIBC, and because I had no credit history I had to settle for a secured credit card.
+My first credit card was with CIBC, and because I had no credit history I had to settle for a secured credit card.
 The card had $500 limit, which I had to deposit with the bank – not much of a credit card :).
 I used it for 2 years making small purchases and paying it off every month diligently, which helped me establish good credit history.
 While many of the big banks advertise financial products targeted at recent immigrants, and people who simply have no credit history yet, the fact is that getting even a secured credit card is much tougher nowadays in Canada.
-Even Peoples Trust out of British Columbia, which was a major player in the Canadian secured credit card space, decided to discontinue their card in July, 2017.
+Even Peoples Trust out of British Columbia, which was a major player in the Canadian secured credit card space, decided to discontinue their card.

 If you are in the market for secured card, you might also consider getting a unsecured credit card with low limit, which should be easier to get.
-You can try store credit cards like Canadian Tire MasterCard for example.
-While not perfect this card is somewhat easier to obtain, and with less and less financial institutions offering secured credit cards, it may be the right choice for you.
+You can try store credit cards like Canadian Tire Triangle MasterCard or Amazon.ca Rewards Mastercard for example.
+While not perfect these cards are somewhat easier to obtain, and with less and less financial institutions offering secured credit cards, it may be the right choice for you.

 Find a solution to credit issues – get a secured credit card

-Individuals with a thin credit file usually apply for a secured card because they have a more limited choice, especially when it comes to specialty cards with attractive rates and terms.
+People with bad credit usually apply for a secured card because they have a more limited choice, especially when it comes to specialty cards with attractive rates and terms.
 They are also offered to those who are new to credit as well as recent immigrants, newcomers, and students.
 Secured credit cards are available from unions, small and major banks, and other establishments and help consumers establish credit.

 Issuers require a cash deposit or security funds as a guarantee of on-time payment.
 It is usually equal to or larger than the limit offered.
 The only difference between secured and unsecured cards is the fact that security funds are required because financial institutions deal with high-risk borrowers who are more likely to default.
-Other than that, holders can use the card to make payments online and in-store, to pay bills, and so on.
+Your credit card is backed by your deposit, hence the term “secured”.
+Other than that, holders can use the card to make payments online and in-store, to pay bills, and of course to build their credit.

 Benefits for Users